Franz Brentano (1838-1917)

 A judgement is true if and only if it is correct to acknowledge its object or if it is correct to reject its object.

 The idea of defining truth in this way raises the question of how it relates to the classical correspondence theory of truth.
 The critical issue here is the concept of “object,” and the ontological commitments connected with this term.
 The common view is that Brentano rejected the view that facts or states of affairs could be objects standing in a correspondence relation to a judgement.
 In a lecture given in 1889, entitled “On the Concept of Truth,” Brentano rehearses some of the criticisms that the correspondence theory has received.
-He draws particular attention to the problem of negative existential judgments such as “there are no dragons.”
+He draws particular attention to the problem of negative existential judgements such as “there are no dragons.”
 This judgement seems to be true precisely because nothing in reality corresponds to the term “dragon.”
-For Brentano, this is not only against the introduction of negative facts, such as the fact that there are no dragons in Austria, but also against the acceptance in one’s ontology of states of affairs that might obtain if there were dragons, for example, the state of affairs that dragons can sing.
+For Brentano, this speaks not only against the introduction of negative facts, such as the fact that there are no dragons, but also against the acceptance in one’s ontology of states of affairs that might obtain if there were dragons, for example the state of affairs that dragons can sing.

 But abandoning the correspondence theory has its price.
 How can Brentano distinguish between truth on the one hand, and the more demanding notion of correctness on the other?
 Correct judgements should help us to attain knowledge.
 If we want to know whether the noise that we heard was a gunshot, we are not engaged in a game of guessing, but rather we are trying to be as reasonable as possible about the probability that it was in fact a real gunshot.
 What is it that makes our judgement correct, if it is not the correspondence with a real object or fact?

-An example might help to see the point of this complex definition.
+Brentano tries to capture this more demanding notion of correctness with his notion of “self-evidence.”
+He points out that the judgement of a subject can be true even if it is not self-evident to that subject.
+This leaves open the possibility that it is evident to another subject whose judgement would then be correct.
 Suppose your judgement is that John is happy.
 You may have good reasons for judging so, but the truth of this judgement is not self-evident to you.
 There is however a person, John, who might be able to judge with self-evidence that he is happy right now.
 To say that your judgement is true means that it agrees with the judgement of John when asked whether he is happy or not.

 But what about judgements like “Jack has won the lottery”?
 In this case we can ask the company running the lottery whether this assertion is true, but we will find no one in a position to resolve this question in a self-evident judgement.
 How then can Brentano’s definition be considered a general definition of truth that applies to all judgements?